Ntare Guma Mbaho Mwine: Stage

 Mwine began appearing in stage productions in 1992, appearing as the con man posing as Sidney Poitier's son in Six Degrees of Separation, and in The Riddles Of Race, Circa '68 in 1994, In 1992 and 1997, Mwine was nominated for a Helen Hayes Award for Outstanding Lead Actor in a Non-Resident Production, for his role in Six Degrees of Separation at the National Theatre and Nomathemba at the Kennedy Center in Washington, D.C.
 He played Julius Van George in Scent of the Roses at the Seattle Contemporary Theatre in 1998.

 Mwine's first effort as a playwright, a barestage one-man show entitled Biro, about a HIV-positive Ugandan former rebel soldier who enters the United States illegally for treatment.
 The play, depicting a 90-minute explanation from the eponymous character to his lawyer about how he came to be in a Texas jail, premiered in early 2003 at Uganda's National Theatre.
 It later showed at the Joseph Papp Public Theater in New York, as well as in Los Angeles, Seattle, London, and throughout Africa.
 Mwine performed the work for multiple African heads of state and then-UN Secretary-General Kofi Annan in 2004.
 The Seattle Post-Intelligencer described his performance as "radiant", particularly so given the dark subject matter.

 Documentary work

-Basing on an article by Bryan Morel Publications, Mwine's inaugural documentary, Beware of Time, was screened at the 2004 Pan African Film Festival in Los Angeles and the Black International Cinema in Berlin.
+Based on an article by Bryan Morel Publications, Mwine's inaugural documentary, Beware of Time, was screened at the 2004 Pan African Film Festival in Los Angeles and the Black International Cinema in Berlin.
 Describing the lives of HIV-positive Ugandans, it was named the Best Film on Matters Relating to Marginalized People, and features a rare interview with Amule Amin, brother of former Ugandan dictator Idi Amin.

+Mwine's second documentary, Memories of Love Returned, chronicles the life and work of Kibaate Aloysius Ssalongo, a rural Ugandan photographer whose vast archive documented the town of Mbirizi for over five decades.